What are the major federal safety net programs in the U.S.?

 2010: The Affordable Care Act (ACA)

-The Center for Poverty Research recently hosted a conference that brought together a unique mix of researchers, policy professionals and industry leaders to discuss what the new law means for health care in this country, as well as its possible impacts on domestic poverty.
+The Center for Poverty Research hosted a conference that brought together a unique mix of researchers, policy professionals and industry leaders to discuss what the new law means for health care in this country, as well as its possible impacts on domestic poverty.
 Audio recordings of selected presentations and other health care-related materials are available on our website.

 For key features of the ACA, visit the U.S. Department of Health and Human Services online.